-As of March 31, 2022, we had in place a Credit Agreement ("Prior Credit Agreement") providing for a \$.00 billion five-year unsecured Revolving Credit Facility with a maturity date of November 30, 2023 ("Prior Revolving Credit Facility").
-In the fourth quarter of fiscal 2022, we replaced the Prior Credit Agreement and Prior Revolving Credit Facility with a renegotiated Credit Facility ("Credit Agreement") and renegotiated unsecured Revolving Credit Facility ("Revolving Credit Facility") having a maturity date of June 8, 2027 that allows us to borrow up to \$1.50 billion.
+As of December 31, 2022, we have in place a renegotiated Credit Facility ("Credit Agreement") and unsecured Revolving Credit Facility ("Revolving Credit Facility") having a maturity date of June 8, 2027 that allows us to borrow up to \$1.50 billion.
 Subject to the terms of the Credit Agreement, the Revolving Credit Facility may be increased by an amount up to \$250.0 million in the aggregate.
-During the quarter ended September 30, 2022, we borrowed \$300.0 million from the Revolving Credit Facility and repaid \$150.0 million, leaving \$425.0 million aggregate principal amount of borrowings outstanding at September 30, 2022.
+During the six months ended December 31, 2022, we borrowed \$300.0 million from the Revolving Credit Facility and repaid \$350.0 million.
+As of December 31, 2022, we had outstanding \$225.0 million aggregate principal amount of borrowings.